opengisch/QgisModelBaker/docs/docs/user_guide/import_workflow.md

 ### Translation

 When the imported model is a translation model (`TRANSLATION OF`) you can choose choose whether the database structure should be created using the translation language or the language of the original model.
+This setting controls the `--nameLang` parameter in the ili2db command.

 ## 4. Run ili2db Sessions